Meadowlarke/Bibliography/Cooney1966.md

 20: Commercials as effective teachers.

--: #Z: Children who watch TV at home have a 1 year advantage in vocabulary over non-watchers when reporting to school.

 21: Television's effect on middle-class vs disadvantaged students.

 ## Section 3: What Leading Educators Think about a Television Series for Preschoolers.